StumpChunky/python_web_scraper/README.md

 # python_web_scraper
-Allows pages with Javascript to fully load before scraping content
+Allows pages with JavaScript to fully load before scraping content

 More information can be found on: makershare.com